mariusz-schimke/GiGraph/README.md

 A subgraph supports setting common style of nodes and edges within it, as well as the layout of nodes (by the **rank attribute**).

-A subgraph can also be used to simplify adding multiple edges at once.
-You can, for example, join a node to a subgraph, in which case the node will be joined by edges with all nodes within the subgraph.

-But let's go back to layout.
 Consider the following graph, for which we didn't specify any node layout preferences, except the left-to-right layout direction of the graph itself:

 <p align="center">
   <img src="/Assets/Examples/complex-graph.svg">